Tell the Truth

 Set the Right Tone

 How interviewees approach and speak about their employment gaps strongly influences how employers perceive both the applicant and the gap.
 As a result, it is essential that applicants present their experiences in positive and empowering ways.
-For instance, consider the following statements:
+For instance, consider the following statements:- “I quit my last job because I hated it and wanted to do something different.”

 - “I realized that to advance in this industry I need to move my career in a different direction and I left my last position to focus on re-tooling for that change.”